Inspections and Administrative Field Reviews

 Inspections

-For an inspection, Alaco will send a professional engineer to the project site to monitor and evaluate the work authorized under the issued permit.
+For an inspection, Alaco will send a licensed engineer to the project site to monitor and evaluate the work authorized under the issued permit.

 Administrative Field Reviews